 A variety of foods or combinations of foods were used for the interior portion of a sandwich, although salted meats stood first in popular favor.
 Meat was sliced very thinly across the grain, so that two or three slices could be used.
 Meat for sandwiches was seasoned -- Worcestershire sauce and the like harmonized with roast beef, tomato catsup with lamb, celery salt with chicken, and a little lemon juice with fish.
 Salad sandwiches had a mayonnaise dressing that took the place of butter; cress, lettuce, celery or cucumbers were combined with the meat.

-Home-made desserts were especially suitable for picnics.
+Homemade desserts were especially suitable for picnics.
 Doughnuts with cheese were well adapted to out-of-door life, as well as juicy pies, turnovers, and cakes with cream filling.
 In very hot weather it was necessary to give as much attention to the preparation of drink as of food for the picnics.
 Where water was abundant at the picnic location, lemons and sugar were brought for lemonade.
-Some stowed away a coffee-pot and coffee, and built a camp-fire to serve a hot drink.
+Some lemonade recipes were for adults only.
+Some stowed away a coffee pot and coffee, and built a camp fire to serve a hot drink.
 Tea or coffee was also made at home of double or quadruple strength, and then diluted as served.

-In her Book of Household Management, Mrs. Beeton recommended the following for a picnic of twenty persons:
+In her Book of Household Management, Mrs. Beeton recommended the following picnic menu ideas for a gathering of twenty persons:

 1 Quarter of Lamb

 3 Boiled Chickens